White Paper

 The bounty is resistant to the “cobra farming” problem (manufacturing fraud in order to collect the reward for finding it).
 To plant a fake account and later collect the bounty on it, an attacker would need the fake to pass three independent miners assigned via the FIFO queue, none of whom the attacker can choose.

-8.5 Appeals and Protections
+9.6 Appeals and Protections

 If desired either side may file one appeal.
 The appeal convenes a new jury of eleven miners with no overlap from the original jury.
 The appeal verdict is final; no further appeals are permitted.
 Only one active case may be brought against an account at a time; multiple miners cannot pile simultaneous challenges against the same defendant.
-After a case is resolved, whether at arbitration, in court, or on appeal, the account enters a six-month protection window during which it cannot be challenged again, to prevent harassment.
+After a case is resolved, the account enters a six-month protection window during which it cannot be challenged again, to prevent harassment.
 If a miner observes new suspicious behavior during this window, they document it and wait.
 Once the window expires, they may bring a new case with whatever evidence they have accumulated.
 In all cases, the burden of proof rests on the challenger.
 All proceedings are publicly visible on the blockchain.
 Anyone may observe the process and outcomes, but only those willing to stake points may participate.

-9. Sample Transactions
+10. Sample Transactions

 The table below summarizes rebase calculations at key intervals: